tkamag/AWS-Data-DEA-C01-Course/Building_Data_Lakes_on_AWS.md

 A principal that has LF Tags that match the LF Tags on a Data Catalog resource can access that resource.
 This method is recommended for data lakes with a large number of databases and tables, and we cover that later in this topic.

+> ** For the new AWS creation Data lake, the recommended approach would be to use  both ``Lake formation and IAM permissions``.